shumwaymark/sentinelcam/README.rst

 .. image:: docs/images/CamWatcher.png
    :alt: Sketch of basic camwatcher design

-Each **camwatcher** node can support a limited number of ``Outpost`` publishers.
-Additional data sinks may need to be added as more and more camera nodes are deployed.
+Depending on how may camera events are occuring at any one time, each **camwatcher** node can support a limited number of ``Outpost`` publishers.
+As the total number of deployed camera nodes increase, additional data sinks will need to be included in the system architecture design to distribute the load.

   **Status**: stable working prototype.